Cinema ejects autistic woman for laughing

 Mrs Parker said security staff were "sympathetic" once they realised her daughter had Asperger's.

-But she said Tamsin "shouldn't have to check in" with staff in order to avoid such a "horrible experience".
+But she said her daughter "shouldn't have to check in" with staff in order to avoid such a "horrible experience".

+Jane Harris, from the National Autistic Society, said she was "shocked", adding: "With over 700,000 autistic people in the UK, it's vital that they are able to enjoy going to the cinema just like everyone else."